sralter/potential_talents/README.md

 Note: I defined a random seed at the beginning of this project and used it throughout.

 #### 4. Test, evaluate, and plot<a name='4test'></a>

+The model achieved an NDCG@5 score of 0.9223, which is quite good!
+The MRR score was

 Under construction...